Psoriasis

 • Common amongst those living with plaque psoriasis.

-• Occurs as an isolated case in only 5% of individuals living with a type of psoriasis.
+• Occurs as an isolated case in only 5% of individuals living with any psoriasis sub-type.

 • May affect one nail, multiple nails, both fingernails and toenails, fingernails only or toenails only.